-In a future release, this guidance will change to utilize upcoming FHIR R5 updates to the DiagnosticReport.media backbone element.
-The attribute will refer to DocumentReference instead of Media, and the guidance will be updated to better support the use case here.
-The guidance below to file attachments needs to be carefully reviewed and considered.
-There are potential issues and the Work Group welcomes feedback.
+In a future release, the file attachments guidance below, will be changed to utilize upcoming FHIR R5 updates to the DiagnosticReport.media backbone element.
+The attribute will refer to DocumentReference instead of Media, and this guidance will then be updated.
+This approach to file attachments needs to be carefully reviewed and considered.
+There are many potential issues and the Work Group welcomes feedback.

-For use cases in genomics where a deeper level of data than provided by the variant profile is warranted there are specifications such as VCF, BAM, CRAM, and MAF.
+There are use cases in genomics where a deeper level of data than that provided by the variant profile is warranted, thus, specifications such as VCF, BAM, CRAM, and MAF have been developed.
 Best practices in exchanging these files along with the metadata necessary to make use of them through a FHIR API remains a complicated and open issue.
 See operations for a description of an experimental alternative workflow.

-While in future versions of FHIR other resources or options might be preferred, DocumentReference is a good candidate as a vehicle to provide access to genomic data formats such as VCF, BAM, CRAM and MAF.
-Attachments that are individually useful (such as clinical notes) are often sent in FHIR using the DocumentReference resource, which allows the file and its captured metadata (e.g. within the DocumentReference.context element) to be discovered via search queries.
+While in future versions of FHIR other resources or options might be preferred, currently, DocumentReference is a good candidate as a means to provide access to genomic data formats (AH QUESTION: We call them data formats here and specifications in paragraph above – which should we use?) such as VCF, BAM, CRAM and MAF.
+As opposed to the files just mentioned: attachments which are individually useful (such as clinical notes) would likely be sent in FHIR using the DocumentReference resource, which allows the file and its captured metadata (e.g. within the DocumentReference.context element) to be discovered via search queries.

-The Genomics File extension can be used to reference files from the GenomicsReport.
+(AH NOTE: - This was originally the key point of this section, but is now a bit lost – and I can’t harmonize the earlier draft with this current draft.
+It DEFINITELY needs work however, as I can’t easily make sense of it ….
+To many references to “objects” without enough clear text providing the context) The Genomics File extension can be used to transmit the contents of, or links to, files that were produced as part of the testing process The Genomics File extension can be used to reference files from the GenomicsReport.
 Also provided is the Genomics Document Reference profile which provides guidance for the genomic file itself.

 When sending genomic files there are many considerations.
 For example, it is not unusual for files to be gigabytes in size.
 The DocumentReference resource has different options to evaluate for your use case.
 If embedded directly using using DocumentReference.content.attachment.data, servers receiving the files may have size constraints per resource or per transaction which may limit your options.
 Instead of sending a large data file, the file can be referenced by a URL and title using the using DocumentReference.content.attachment.url element.
 This can point to an online resource that hosts the file or from where the file can be accessed.
 For genomic files, the host is likely not the FHIR server providing the DocumentReference data instance.
 Be aware that use of DocumentReference to provide access to files through URLs introduces authorization requirements that are out of scope of this Implementation Guide.

-Many facets of how the genomic files were generated will be needed for receivers to make use of these files, such as what pipelines, tools, and settings were used.
+For receivers to make use of these files, many facets of the generation of the genomic files will be needed, such as what pipelines, tools, and settings were used.
 The intended downstream use case must be carefully evaluated to ensure appropriate file preparation.
-The DocumentReference.description might be helpful for sending systems to provide some guidance on how the file was generated.
-However, a fully computable approach has yet to be described.
+The DocumentReference.description might be helpful for a sending system to provide guidance on how the file was generated.
+A fully computable approach for this issue has yet to be defined.